CyberAmiAsaf/alpha/README.md

-# PROXIMA

-## Alpha
+# Alpha

-Simple boot loader, designed to load the centarui image.
+- boot: Simple boot-loader to load the OS.

-## Centauri
-THe operating system itself.
+- alpha: the OS itself.